 The problem occours when the amount of the documents is numerous.
 The readers obviously need more times to read and understand, despite of the summary system in each document.
 Therefore, the need of more advance summary system increases.

 An automated summary system is one if the advance.
 It is generated from a collection of important sentences from a paper, whereas important sentences are constructed from important word or phrase.
 The system starts from marking the important words with the degree of occurrence of words or phrase in entire of papers.
 Sentences are ranked based on the frequency of word occurrences.
 Top rank of the sentence list becomes summary sentence.
 Then the technique to choose important sentence evolve, the characteristic of sentence involves the position of the sentence, the length of the sentence and so on.
 These characteristics make the accuracy of summary increasily.
-The common processes of summarization as shown in Fig. 1However, this technique is low in coherence because the content of each sentence in the summary has no relation.
+The common processes of summarization as shown in Fig. 1.
+However, this technique is low in coherence because the content of each sentence in the summary has no relation.

 This weakness triggers the researchers to develop new method like human-summaries.
 The main characteristic of human-summary sentences are having good relationship with each other, good sentence structure, and using rhetorical move from the beginning to the end of the summary.
 Researchers developed the abstractive concepts that resemble human-summary.
 This study looks at new opportunities to make Abstractive summaries results more coherent.
 Several tasks of Abstactive summarization will be discussed in Section 2, followed by the opportunity in developing Abstractive Summary in Section 3.
 Section 4 will discuss about the opportunity of the research development.
 Finally, the last Section will explain the conclusion of this study.